 Why Film?

 In your wedding gallery, you can expect a chronological blend of film and digital with no exact ratio.
-But to be as direct as possible, I’d say it’s somewhere around 70% film and 30% digital.
-Sometimes more, sometimes less.
+My average is about 70% film and 30% digital.
 I let film lead the way and fill in with digital where it adds something either unique or supportive to the story of your wedding day.
 I typically bring at least six film cameras to each wedding, each with its own personality.

 Our Collaboration

-Like most artists, I create my best work when I know the people I’m serving trust me.
-And after photographing hundreds of weddings, I want you to know you can.
-I am an active participant in your day, in that I can anticipate moments before they happen, while at the same time remaining open to the unexpected.
+I am an active participant in your wedding, in that I anticipate moments before they happen, while at the same time remaining open to the unexpected.
 I’m not an art director, I’m a witness.
+I’m here to tell the truth of your celebration.
 During portraits, I prefer to pull you aside for five minutes here and there- never enough for you to feel like you’re missing the party.
-You’ll experience me direct your families as they gather for photos (remove phones from pockets, forgotten hair ties from wrists) but I’ll also step back and catch the unfolding that happens once a photo has been taken.
-The embraces, the laughter, the release.
+You’ll experience me confidently directing your families as they gather for photos, but I’ll also step back and catch the unfolding that bookends the portrait itself- the embraces, the laughter, the release.

-So what can you expect when all is said and done?
-(Aside from the most meaningful gift you’ll ever give to your families.)
+What can you expect when all is said and done?

-• a carefully curated and expertly edited online gallery of photos with print rights
+• a carefully curated and expertly edited (i.e. classic) online gallery of photos with print rights

 • an archival collection of your negatives